sartq333/tbi/README.md

 This is the [dataset](https://saliencydetection.net/duts/) used for this project.
 You can also download the dataset from [Kaggle](https://www.kaggle.com/datasets/balraj98/duts-saliency-detection-dataset).

+# Setup details:

+Either you can set this up using pip/conda or via [uv](https://x.com/NielsRogge/status/1901210265049342292).
+I've added the requirements.txt file for this purpose.

 # Work to do:

 1. fix alignment issues.